 Lanktree, C. & Briere, J. (1991).
 Early data on the Trauma Symptom: Checklist for children (TSC-C).
-Paper presented at the meeting of the American Professional Society on the Abuse of Children, San Diego, CA. (Example from the APA Publication Manual 2002, 260)
+Paper presented at the meeting of the American Professional Society on the Abuse of Children: San Diego, CA.

 5.74 Publication of limited circulation